-Northeastern partners with Northwest Chicago Film Society
+Northeastern partners with THE Chicago Film Society

 Film Screenings at Northeastern Illinois University

-Presented by the Northwest Chicago Film Society
+Presented by the Chicago Film Society

 Sponsored by the Department of Communication, Media and Theatre

-The Northwest Chicago Film Society makes rare and classic films available to local audiences in their original forms—on 35mm and 16mm motion picture film.
+The Chicago Film Society makes rare and classic films available to local audiences in their original forms—on 35mm and 16mm motion picture film.
 The screenings spotlight the restoration efforts of archives, studios and private collectors, as well as the experience of seeing films projected in a theater with an audience.
 The screenings will be integrated into Northeastern’s film studies courses, which serve more than 200 students each semester.

 All screenings are held in Northeastern's Auditorium at 7:30 p.m., located in the E Building at 3701 W. Bryn Mawr Ave. in Chicago.
 Highlights include a film with the late Debbie Reynolds, a rare early part-talkie Frank Capra film introduced by Nancy McVittie, a wacky Jerry Lewis comedy, a film partially directed by Nicholas Ray before he was fired from the production, and several other classics and oddities.

 Tickets are $2 with a NEIU ID and $5 for the general public, and can be purchased at the door.